awsaavedra/awsaavedra.github.io/about.md

 permalink: /about/
 ---

-I focus on production over connectivity.
+I Focus on production over connectivity.
 Please allow 24 hours when contacting me.

 ## Three Virtues of a Programmer